grandeto/laravel-restore-crashed-database-data-trait/README.md

 *Data is predictibale so, no data validation is needed.

 ## Steps for successful completion ##

+### Important: Sync your dev env timezone to prod env timezone

 1. The start and the end of the data gap in the current production database should be carefully inspected for each table.
 2. All restore steps of each of the database tables should be planned according to the foreign keys changes that have been occured after the crash.